 For accurate indexing online it is important that authors ensure the following: (i) all names have the correct spelling and are in the correct order (first name [given name], then surname [family name]); (ii) initials are correct, both on the title page and in the metadata of the system.

 Abstract and keywords.
 The second page of the manuscript should contain the Abstract, which should be comprehensible to readers before they have read the paper.
 Reference citations must be avoided.
 The abstract should be factual and free of abbreviations except for SI units of measurement.
 If a structured abstract is required, it must have four sections: (1) Objectives: should describe the problem addressed in the study and its purpose.
 (2) Methods: should explain how the study was performed (basic procedures with study materials and observational and analytical methods).
 (3) Results: should describe the main findings with specific data and their statistical significance, if possible.
 (4) Conclusions: should contain the main conclusion of the study.

 Following the abstract, 3-6 key words should be given for subject indexing.
-They should be taken from Index Medicus or composed on similar lines.

 Introduction: should state the purpose of the investigation and give a short review of pertinent literature.